-General Comment 1 to the CRC examines the aims of education in Article 29 of the Convention.324 As a preliminary matter, the Comment embraces an expansive definition of "education" as "far beyond formal schooling."325 Instead, it includes "the broad range of life experiences and learning processes" that let children "develop their personalities, talents and abilities and to live a full and satisfying life within society."326 While the goals of promoting ones own culture as well as an appreciation for other cultures might seem contradictory, "the importance of this provision lies precisely in its recognition of the need for a balanced approach to education and one which succeeds in reconciling diverse values through dialogue and respect for difference."327 Indeed, children can "[play] a unique role in bridging many of the differences that have historically separated groups of people from one another."328 Thus, the importance of education is circular-parents teach children to respect and embrace different cultures, and children can in turn help parents bridge the gap between cultures.
-In short, education is a "reliable and enduring antidote" to racism, xenophobia, and ethnic hostility.330 Consequently "lelducation should...be accorded one of the highest priorities in all campaigns against the evils of racism and related phenomena."331
+other cultures might seem contradictory, "the importance of this provision lies precisely in its recognition of the need for a balanced approach to education and one which succeeds in reconciling diverse values through dialogue and respect for difference."
+Indeed, children can "[play] a unique role in bridging many of the differences that have historically separated groups of people from one another."
+Thus, the importance of education is circular-parents teach children to respect and embrace different cultures, and children can in turn help parents bridge the gap between cultures.
+In short, education is a "reliable and enduring antidote" to racism, xenophobia, and ethnic hostility.
+Consequently "[e]ducation should . . . be accorded one of the highest priorities in all campaigns against the evils of racism and related phenomena." and related phenomena."